wjc-van-es/mykustomapp/doc/minikube-reinstall.md

 ## Context
 For `@mint-22` we postponed a complete re-install, but `@willem-Latitude-5590` is one more behind, so here we are going to test it again for this project.
+Also, we have to check the version and update kubectl.
+I think this is done automatically with updates on `@mint-22`, but we will check that.

 ## Resources
 - [https://stackoverflow.com/questions/57821066/how-to-update-minikube-latest-version](https://stackoverflow.com/questions/57821066/how-to-update-minikube-latest-version)